muhrin/mincepy/README.rst

 mincePy
 =======

-MincePy: move the database to one side and let your objects take centre stage.
+mincePy: move the database to one side and let your objects take centre stage.

+See `documentation`_ for more information.